people

 Email: mrugg@utdallas.edu

 Michael Rugg obtained his BSc and PhD in psychology from the University of Leicester, UK.
 Following a postdoctoral year at the University of York, in 1979 he was appointed to a lectureship in psychology at the University of St Andrews, where he went on to become Professor of Psychology and Chair of the Department.
 In 1998 he moved to the Institute of Cognitive Neuroscience, University College London as Professor of Cognitive Neuroscience and Wellcome Trust Principal Research Fellow, where he remained until 2003, when he moved to the University of California, Irvine as a Professor of Neurobiology and director of The Center for the Neurobiology of Learning and Memory.
 In 2011 he moved to the University of Texas, Dallas as Distinguished Chair in Behavioral and Brain Sciences and is currently director of UTD’s Center for Vital Longevity.
-He also has fractional professorial appointments in the department of psychiatry, UTSW Medical Center and the department of psychology, University of East Anglia in the UK.

 Professional recognition includes Fellowship of the Royal Society of Edinburgh, the American Association for the Advancement of Science, and the Association for Psychological Science.
-He is past-chair of the Cognition and Perception study section of the Center for Scientific Review, National Institutes of Health, and current chair of the Neurobiology of Learning and Memory study section.
+He is past chair of the Cognition and Perception and the Neurobiology of Learning and Memory study sections of the Center for Scientific Review, National Institutes of Health, and current chair of the Cognitive Disorder and Brain Aging study section.

 research scientists